ambrzeski/kaggle-rsna-2019/README.md

 Specifically, you need to take the following steps:
 * set the path to the new test data directory in 'test_dir' in 'rsna19/config.py'
 * continue with data conversion steps
-* generate new test .csv file using rsna19/data/notebooks/generate_folds.ipynb notebook
+* generate new test csv file using rsna19/data/notebooks/generate_folds.ipynb notebook
-* update test .csv path in appropriate prediction scripts
+* update test csv file path in appropriate prediction scripts
-* run the predictions steps using the new test .csv file
+* run the predictions steps using the new test csv file